HAWK-Digital-Environments/HAWKI/_changelog/next.md

 - **Storage: driver-agnostic file persistence** (`app/Services/Storage/AbstractFileStorage.php`): `persistTemporaryFile` previously moved the whole temp *directory*, which only works on local disks (via `rename()`); s3-style drivers treat directories as key prefixes and silently ignore such moves.
 It now copies each file individually (`allFiles()` + `copy()` + one `deleteDirectory()`), which Laravel's contract guarantees for every driver — a server-side `CopyObject` on s3, a native copy on local disks.
 - **Storage: hardened s3 disk config** (`config/filesystems.php`): `throw => true` turns failed Flysystem operations into logged exceptions instead of unchecked `false` returns (the reason the original bug stayed invisible); `retain_visibility => false` skips the `GetObjectAcl` pre-check before each `copy()`, which ACL-less s3 servers (garage, Cloudflare R2) reject.
 - **Storage: `check:storage` now honors custom s3 endpoints** (`app/Console/Commands/CheckStorageConnection.php`) by forwarding the disk's `endpoint`/`use_path_style_endpoint` to its `S3Client` instead of always probing `amazonaws.com`.
+- **Thinking events now flow through the stream as forwarded Laravel AI events instead of a HAWKI-specific status side channel.** `StreamController` emits the package's `ReasoningStart`/`ReasoningDelta`/`ReasoningEnd`, `ProviderToolEvent`, `ToolCall` and `ToolResult` events as typed data packets (`reasoning_start`, `reasoning_delta`, `reasoning_end`, `provider_tool_event`, `tool_call`, `tool_result`) using each event's `toArray()` shape.
+The former `reasoning`, `reasoning_delta`, `reasoning_end`, `provider_tool_call` and `tool_call` *status* packets are no longer sent, so each thinking event travels once. **The legacy UI (`public/js/message_functions.js`) consumed those statuses for its live thinking block and tool-call indicator; both stop updating.** This is accepted: the legacy UI is being replaced by the Svelte frontend, which derives its "thinking"/"generating" state from the new packets in `ChatTransport`.
+- Provider dialects are resolved on the client in one place: `resources/js/plugins/core/modules/chat/utils/thinkingEvents.ts` is a pure reducer that folds the forwarded packets into a `ReasoningPart[]` timeline.
+It maps OpenAI's completed `web_search_call` action and Anthropic's `server_tool_use` (completed) + `web_search_tool_result` pair to `web_search` parts.
+Adding a provider means extending this reducer, not the controller.
+- `ExtendedOpenAiGateway` no longer fabricates extra `ReasoningEnd`/`ReasoningStart` pairs to mark OpenAI reasoning summary parts.
+It keeps one lifecycle per reasoning item and only prefixes the first delta of each subsequent part with a blank line, so the concatenated summary keeps its markdown sections.
+Covered by `ExtendedOpenAiGatewayTest` using a raw SSE fixture stream.
+- Added `App\Services\Ai\Providers\Adapters\Values\AnthropicThinkingConfig`, a value object shared by the Anthropic and AWS Bedrock adapters that decides the extended-thinking budget (capped at half of max tokens, minimum 1,024) and the sampling overrides Anthropic requires.
+Every deviation from the user's configured parameters (thinking disabled, temperature/top-p neutralised) is returned as a warning and logged by the adapters.
+Behaviour change: a requested thinking budget below 1,024 tokens now disables thinking with a warning instead of being silently raised to the minimum.

 ### Deprecation